Engineers Garage

 Class 2 Ceramic

-– Class 2 Ceramic Capacitors are less stable and accurate compared to Class 1 Capacitors.
-However, these capacitors are smaller compared to them.
+– Class 2 Ceramic Capacitors are less stable and accurate than Class 1 Capacitors.
+However, these capacitors are smaller compared to the latter.
 These, too, have their own EIA codes for specifying their capacitance and tolerance.
 These capacitors have the following technical specifications:

 Class 3 Ceramic

-– These capacitors are least stable and accurate among ceramic capacitors with other drawbacks like non-linear temperature dependence, voltage dependence, and high operating losses.
+– These capacitors are the least stable and accurate among ceramic capacitors, with other drawbacks like non-linear temperature dependence, voltage dependence, and high operating losses.
 They have a short lifespan and cannot withstand high voltages.
 However, they have high permittivity (up to 50,000) and are compact (have few millimeter dimensions).
-Other types of capacitors have already replaced Class 3s and the EIA no more standardize them.
+Other types of capacitors have already replaced Class 3s, and the EIA no more standardize them.

 Electrolytic capacitors